Essentials for a new baby

 I sit ours on our bathroom vanity (although if it doesn't fit you can purchase a stand or use the kitchen/ laundry bench which may be bigger).

-If you have the bench space, I love having a Leander Matty change mat on the bathroom vanity for easy changing and drying of baby, but if you're lacking bench space you could just do this on a bed or sofa instead with a portable change mat.
+If you have the bench space, I love having a Leander Matty change mat on the bathroom vanity for easy changing and drying of baby, without needing to take them into the Nursery to get dressed, but if you're lacking bench space this is absolutely not essential!

 In terms of grooming, the Nail Snail is the absolute best way to cut babies nails!
 Unlike scissors or clippers which can cut or pinch baby, this is a really easy to use tool that won't hurt your baby,